 Collaborators: David Rousell, Riikka Hohti, Hannah-Lee Chalk, Maggie MacLure, and the Young Adventurers (aged 11-14)

-We organised the exhibition around a Cabinet of Curiosity which offered tentative responses to these questions.
-Working in the Baroque style of seventeenth century Wunderkammern that displayed artificial and natural objects side by side, young people assembled and disassembled museum objects of various kinds and investigated their relations to their own lives and epoch.
-We also created a number of other interactive works and interventions in museum space, including:
+We organised an exhibition at Manchester Museum in 2019 around a Cabinet of Curiosity which offered tentative responses to these questions.
+Working in the Baroque style of seventeenth century Wunderkammern that displayed artificial and natural objects side by side, young people (age 11-14) assembled and disassembled museum objects of various kinds and investigated their relations to their own lives and epoch.

-Coats of Curiosities, found coats, found objects, provocations
+Coats of Curiosities: performing the archival with found coats, found objects, provocations.

-The Blot Walk, 40 inkblots marking blind spots and exclusions in the museum’s galleries
+The Blot Walk: Encounters with 40 inkblots marking blind spots and exclusions in the museum’s galleries.

-Sounding Inheritance, interactive audio interface, binaural audio samples recorded by young people the museum
+Sounding Inheritance: Interactive audio interface, binaural audio samples recorded by young people in the museum.